Why NFPA Requires Annual Antifreeze Testing

 Have you ever wondered why antifreeze in water-based fire sprinkler systems requires yearly testing before the onset of freezing weather?

-The inspector measures the specific gravity or the refractive index of the system antifreeze; either approach is acceptable.
-Each one of these tests requires the correct instrument.
-A laboratory grade hydrometer must be used to measure specific gravity.
-Either an analog or a digital refractometer must be used to measure refractive index.
-These instruments must be calibrated annually to reduce the risk of incorrect test results.
+The inspector measures the specific gravity or the refractive index of the system antifreeze; either approach is acceptable for freezemaster™ antifreeze, though some other listed products require a specific testing method.
+Inspectors must use the proper equipment: a laboratory-grade hydrometer for specific gravity and an analog or a digital refractometer if measuring refractive index.
+These instruments must be calibrated at least annually to reduce the risk of incorrect test results.

-Upon completion of this process, NFPA requires a tag to be affixed to the riser indicating the date tested or replaced, the type and concentration by volume of fluid used, system capacity (by volume), the contractor’s name and license number, and a statement indicating if the entire system was drained and replaced with antifreeze.
+After testing, NFPA requires a tag to be affixed to the riser indicating the date tested or replaced, the type and concentration by volume of fluid used, system capacity (by volume), the contractor’s name and license number and a statement indicating if the entire system was drained and replaced with antifreeze.
+A full drain is required if the concentration of listed antifreeze reads anything other than 100%.

 For additional details about the care and maintenance of freezemaster™ antifreeze, download the Installation Guide.